Stockwell: History

-The name Stockwell is likely to have originated from a local well, with "stoc" being Old English for a tree trunk or post.
-From the thirteenth to the start of the nineteenth century, Stockwell was a rural manor at the edge of London.
-It included market gardens and John Tradescant's botanical garden - commemorated in Tradescant Road, which was built over it in 1880, and in a memorial outside St Stephen's church.
-In the nineteenth century it developed as an elegant middle-class suburb.
-Residents included the artist Arthur Rackham, who was born on South Lambeth Road in 1867, moving with his family to Albert Square when he was 15 years old.
-Another famed cultural figure who was born in Stockwell in October 1914, was theatre director Joan Littlewood, who has been called the mother of modern theatre.
+The name Stockwell is likely to be derived from that of a local well that was adjacent to a "stoc" (which is Old English for a tree trunk).

+From the thirteenth century until the nineteenth century, Stockwell was a rural manor on the edge of London.
+It included market-gardens and John Tradescant's botanical garden (which is now commemorated in Tradescant Road, which was built over it in 1880, and in a memorial outside St Stephen's church).
-Its social and architectural fortunes in the twentieth century were more mixed.
-The area immediately around Stockwell tube station was extensively rebuilt following the Second World War, and the original domed tube station was replaced first in the 1920s, then again with the opening of the Victoria line in 1971.

-The area also has much social housing; the main estates are Lansdowne Green, Stockwell Park, Studley, Spurgeon, Mursell and Stockwell Gardens.
-However, many remnants of the area's nineteenth-century grandeur can be found in the side and back streets of Stockwell, notably in the Stockwell Park Conservation Area, mostly built between 1825 and 1840 and centred on Stockwell Park Road, Stockwell Park Crescent, Durand Gardens, and Albert Square.
-The only twentieth-century building of significant architectural interest in the area is Stockwell Bus Garage.
+In the nineteenth century it developed as an architecturally elegant middle class suburb.
+Remnants of that nineteenth-century architecture remain in its side-streets and back-streets, notably in the Stockwell Park Conservation Area (which was mostly built between 1825 and 1840 and centred on Stockwell Park Road), Stockwell Park Crescent, Durand Gardens, and Albert Square.

 Before the creation of the County of London in 1889, Stockwell was part of Surrey.

-In 1986, Kenneth Erskine, a serial killer dubbed the 'Stockwell Strangler', killed seven elderly victims, three of whom were from Stockwell.
+The area around Stockwell tube-station was extensively rebuilt following the Second World War, and the original domed tube-station was replaced first in the 1920s, and again, with the opening of the Victoria line, in 1971.
+In the second half of the twentieth century much architecturally unattractive social housing for low-income tenants was developed in the area: the main estates are Lansdowne Green, Stockwell Park, Studley, Spurgeon, Mursell, and Stockwell Gardens.
+Its only twentieth-century building of architectural interest is Stockwell Bus Garage.

 Politics

-Stockwell is a ward in the London Borough of Lambeth.
-It is currently represented by three Labour councillors: Lucy Caldicott, Dr. Mahamed Hashi and Mohamed Jaser.
-At parliamentary level it is in the Vauxhall constituency, represented by Labour MP Florence Eshalomi.
+Stockwell is currently covered by two wards in the London Borough of Lambeth: Stockwell East, returning two councillors, and Stockwell West and Larkhall, returning three councillors.
+At parliamentary level it is in the Vauxhall and Camberwell Green constituency, represented by Labour MP Florence Eshalomi.

-From 1979 to 1982, future Labour MP and New Labour 'spin doctor' Peter Mandelson was a ward councillor.
+From 1979 to 1982, future Labour MP and New Labour minister Peter Mandelson was a ward councillor.